PrimelPrime/Dynamic-Environment-Editor/README.md

 This is an ongoing project that got its origin from https://wiki.multitheftauto.com/wiki/SetWorldProperty as I wanted to have a quick way of finding certain settings for my maps.
 ## Version 1.0
-Implementation of almost every modifiable function from https://wiki.multitheftauto.com/wiki/Client_Scripting_Functions#World_functions
+Implementation of most modifiable functions from https://wiki.multitheftauto.com/wiki/Client_Scripting_Functions#World_functions

 ## DEE - Showcase